-The best way to acquire cheap home insurance in Oregon is to get quotes from as many insurance companies as you can.
+The best way to get a cheap home insurance policy in Oregon is to compare rates and consider policies from as many insurance companies as you can.
 Get an idea of how much home insurance costs in Oregon via the below breakdown.
-Remember: your home insurance rates will vary, depending on your coverage limits.
+Individual rates may vary depending on coverage options.

 |Company||Average Annual Rate in Oregon|

 Not all Oregon cities have equal homeowners insurance rates.
 Policy rates rely on on city-specific variables like the number of claims filed in the immediate area, meaning your ZIP code could have a major impact on how much you pay.

 |City||Average 12-Month Home Insurance Rate|